arubua/iso4217-validator/README.md

 *****
 # Requirements
-You will only need Node.js and a node global package, npm, installed in your environement.
+You will only need Node.js and a node global package, npm, installed in your environment.

 This application uses Node v14.4.0 and npm v6.14.7 if you want to match the exact node version